Privacy Policy

 Technically necessary cookies are stored on the basis of Art.
 6 para.
 1 s.
 1 lit. (f) GDPR.
 We have a legitimate interest in the storage of cookies for the technically error-free and optimised presentation of our services.
 Other cookies are only stored with your consent on the basis of Art.
 6 para.
 1 s.
 1 lit. (a) GDPR.
 This consent can be withdrawn at any time for the future.
 The legal basis may also result from Art.
 6 para.
 1 s.
 1 lit. (b) GDPR if the processing is necessary for the performance of a contract to which the data subject is a party or for the implementation of pre-contractual measures taken at the request of the data subject.

-On our website we give you the opportunity to select the type of cookies that will be used in addition to such cookies that are essential for the functionality of the Website (“Essential Cookies”).
-Provided you have given your consent on our Website, we also use cookies in order to statistically record the use of our website and to evaluate it for the purpose of optimising our offer to the users.
+On our Website and on Campus we give you the opportunity to select the type of cookies that will be used in addition to such cookies that are essential for the functionality of the Website (“Essential Cookies”).
+Provided you have given your consent, we also use cookies in order to statistically record the use of our website or of Campus and to evaluate it for the purpose of optimising our offer to the users.
 Insofar as cookies are used for analysis purposes, we will inform you of this separately within the framework of this privacy policy and obtain your consent.
 These cookies enable us to automatically recognize when you return to our site that you have already visited our website.
-These cookies are automatically deleted after a certain period (14 months).
+These cookies are automatically deleted after a certain period (max.
+14 months).

 You can set your browser to